verygood-ops/verygood.openvpn/README.md

 vagrant provision
 ```

-requires a default password for vagrant user. it should be `changeme` by default
+requires a default password for vagrant user. you will have to set this manually

 ## Generating Client Keys

 The playbook will run by default without generating any client configuration or keys.
 To generate keys, update the variable `clients: []` with the names of each client you wish to enable.
 Copy the keys $client.key, ca.crt, $client.crt, ta.key to the client system.
 Load configuration into tunnelblick by naming a folder containing all these files with the extension .tblk.

 It writes the keys to /etc/openvpn/keys by default.
+The configuration is located in /etc/openvpn/

+Follow the production 2fa instructions to test 2fa

 ## Production